exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Every validator should possess its own secp256k1 EC keypair in order to participate in anchoring process.
 This is the standard (and currently the only supported) key format for bitcoin transactions.
-While the private keys should be secured by every validator, the [public keys](#bitcoin-public-keys) are shared among them and are written into Exonum blockchain.

 #### Observer interval